vrunm/vrunm/README.md

 Built a Question Answering system for News Articles.

 - **[Text Summarization News Articles](https://github.com/vrunm/Text-Summarization-News-Articles)**
-Built a summarization model that gives short and concise summaries for news articles
+Built a summarization model that gives short and concise summaries for news articles.

 - **[Bike Sharing Demand :](https://github.com/vrunm/Bike_Sharing_Demand)**
 Built a Regression model to predict the number of bike rentals which will be booked during a given day based